opencontainers/opencontainers.org/content/community/overview.md

 ## Chat

-Given the existence of both pre-Slack communication via IRC and the adoption of Slack by many communities, we have a bridge between the
-IRC channel #opencontainers on freenode.net and the #general channel on [OCI Slack](https://chat.opencontainers.org).
+We have a #general channel on [OCI Slack](https://chat.opencontainers.org).
 For Matrix users, this channel is also bridged to #opencontainers:matrix.org.

 ## GitHub